Skip to content

 payouts contractors stablecoins

-SA StableAccount 3 min read
+SA StableAccount 2 min read

 Paying a contractor on the other side of the world used to mean wire fees, multi-day delays, intermediary banks, and currency spreads you could not see.
-Stablecoins fixed the mechanics — a USDC or USDT payment settles in minutes for cents.
+Stablecoins fixed the mechanics — a USDC payment settles in minutes for cents.
 But paying contractors well, as a business, involves more than sending a transfer.
 Here is a playbook that keeps payouts fast, private, and reportable.

 2. Do not make contractors think about gas